 - Zinc Oxide (Mineral Based Sunscreen): This is an important time to protect your skin from damage that leads to hyperpigmentation.
 Use a safe, mineral-based face sunscreen that is lightweight and won’t clog pores, like the Countersun Sheer Defense SPF for face.

 Phase 4: The Luteal Phase (Day 16-28)

 This is where cycle syncing your skin care makes all the difference!
 After ovulation, your core body temperature rises thanks to rising progesterone levels.
 Research shows you have a higher sweat rate during this time.
 How fun!
-If you aren’t pregnant, hormone levels drop right before your period starts.
+Then, hormone levels drop right before your period starts.

 Focus: This is the time to focus on preventing acne by absorbing oil and clearing out pores.
-Products also need to be gentle and anti-inflammatory since skin is sensitive.
-Plus, you’ll need some sweat control!
+Use gentle and anti-inflammatory products since skin is sensitive.

 - Charcoal: Charcoal is a great natural ingredient that absorbs oil and impurities.
 Apply a safe and effective Charcoal Mask to your skin 1-2x in this phase.

 - Squalene and phytic acid: Oil production is at its highest in this phase, so you’ll only need a light moisturizer to keep skin supple.
 Squalene oil is great for all skin types.
 It isn’t heavy or greasy, and doesn’t clog pores.
-I also love moisturizers with phytic acid, as it helps to shed off dead skin buildup, but in a gentle way.
-My two favorite lightweight moisturizers for this phase are the Countermatch Adaptive Moisture Lotion (normal and dry skin) and the Countercontrol Matte Gel Cream.
+I also love moisturizers with phytic acid, as it helps to shed off dead skin buildup gently.

 - 10 Harmful Ingredients to Avoid in Makeup & Skincare